sphinx-labs/sphinx/README.md

 * **No Lock-In**: You can execute deployments from your local machine without using the Sphinx DevOps Platform.
 These deployments are executed in the exact same manner as they would be executed with the DevOps Platform, including identical contract addresses.
 This includes networks that the DevOps Platform doesn't currently support.

-## Request Access
+## Self Hosting

-Sphinx is currently invite-only.
-[Request access on our website](https://sphinx.dev).
+Sphinx is designed to be used with the [Sphinx Platform](https://github.com/sphinx-labs/sphinx-platform) which you must host yourself.
+You can find information on running the Sphinx Platform locally and recommendations for hosting in the [Sphinx Platform documentation](https://github.com/sphinx-labs/sphinx-platform/blob/main/docs).

 ## Pricing

-Pricing for the DevOps Platform is on the [website's landing page](https://sphinx.dev).

-Sphinx does not charge for the [Deploy CLI Command](https://github.com/sphinx-labs/sphinx/blob/main/docs/cli-deploy.md), which executes the deployment from your local machine without using the DevOps Platform.
-However, since it doesn't use the DevOps Platform, you'll need native gas tokens for the deployment.
+Sphinx is free and open source.
+You must host the Sphinx platform yourself to be able to use it.

 ## Demo